deesclouds/survey-form/README.md

 # Survey Form
-A survey form for users to complete to help improve the platform to have it working in the best way for our users.
+A survey form for users to fill out in order to help enhance the platform so that it works optimally for our users.

 ## How It's Made: